paumarro/SE_05/README.md

 # Next steps

 As tease in the beginnig of the document, my next efforst will be focused in developing financial managment features.

 A method to allow users to choose a username distict from their email address to reduce redundancy has unfortunatley not been implemented due to time constraints.

+Development to grant users exclusively access to Data concerning their own Club is a priority.
+As well as JOINing Clubs and Events.

 # Brag Corner